-Despite slavery, Barbados has always been a rather peaceful country.
+Despite slavery, Barbados has always been a relatively peaceful country.

-It is the only island in the Caribbean never to be taken over by another Empire; it remained British until its Independence in 1966.
+It is the only island in the Caribbean that another Empire never took over; it remained British until its Independence in 1966.

 There has never been any civil war in Barbados, and the island has never been involved in any foreign wars.

 Nevertheless, there was one slave revolt recorded in Barbados, although many of the details surrounding it remain a mystery.

 What is known is that it is considered the most massive slave revolt in Barbadian history, lasting two days, whereby hundreds of enslaved people rose in rebellion under the leadership of a man named ‘Bussa.’